National ISSN Centre for Germany - Frequently asked questions (FAQ)

 Is a record kept of all the ISSNs issued in the world?

 Yes.
-All the ISSNs assigned within the ISSN system are recorded together with key bibliographical information in the ISSN database which is managed by the International ISSN Centre.
+All assigned ISSNs are recorded together with key bibliographical information in the ISSN database which is managed by the International ISSN Centre.

 The "ISSN Portal" database can be accessed from the ISSN International Centre, Paris, on the World Wide Web.
-Free trial access can be set up on request for a period of 30 days.
-Please contact the following email address: firstname.lastname@example.org
+Please contact the following e-mail address: firstname.lastname@example.org.

 Is there a national ISSN centre in my country?

-The Nationales ISSN-Zentrum für Deutschland is responsible for the Federal Republic of Germany:
+The National ISSN Centre for Germany is responsible for the Federal Republic of Germany:

 Fax + 49-69-1525-1414